minlux/dymon/README.md

 > Label length is user for form feed.
 Its scale is 600dpi.
 In this example: 600 dots * 600 dpi = 1 inch = 25 mm.

+> The bitmap blob seems to match the *pbm P4* format (see https://en.wikipedia.org/wiki/Netpbm_format)

 ## Implementation
 This porject implements to applications.
 One application is a command line tool the other is a webserver.
 Both applications allows to print labels on a DYMO LabelWrite Wireless.